Cancer Research & Clinical Trials

 WVCI_Physicians_Yasenchak_950px-1

 Cancer research through clinical trials has paved the way to make great strides in the treatment of cancer.
-Willamette Valley Cancer Institute and Research Center (WVCI) participates in clinical trials through Sarah Cannon Research Institute (SCRI), a joint venture with US Oncology Research and one of the world’s leading oncology research organizations conducting community-based clinical trials.
-Focused on advancing therapies for patients over the last three decades, SCRI is a leader in drug development.
-It has conducted more than 600 first-in-human clinical trials since its inception and contributed to pivotal research that has led to the majority of new cancer therapies approved by the FDA today.
-Through our partnership, we can provide patients with access to the latest in cancer treatment options through clinical trials.
+Willamette Valley Cancer Institute and Research Center (WVCI) participates in clinical trials through Sarah Cannon Research Institute (SCRI), one of the world’s leading oncology research organizations conducting community-based clinical trials.
+SCRI has contributed to pivotal research that has led to the majority of new cancer therapies approved by the FDA today.
+Through our collaboration, we can provide patients with access to the latest in cancer treatment options through available clinical trials.

 Purpose of Cancer Research Trials